10 Best Bait for Trout and How to Catch Them

 10. Grasshoppers

 If you use grasshoppers for trout, the best way to rig them is virtually the same as you would a cricket.
-Hook the grasshopper through its back so that it can still walk to swim across the surface of the water with its legs.
+Hook the grasshopper through its back so that it can still walk to swim across the water’s surface with its legs.
 Trout will be attracted to the sudden desperate movements of the grasshopper’s legs as it tries to get out of the water and towards land.